ibm-cloud-docs/databases-for-postgresql/getting-started.md

 ibmcloud cf push
 ```

-## Step 9: Check the app is connected to your {{site.data.keyword.databases-for-postgresql}} service
+## Step 9: Check that the app is connected to your {{site.data.keyword.databases-for-postgresql}} service

-1. Navigate to your {{site.data.keyword.databases-for-postgresql}} service dashboard
+1. Go to your {{site.data.keyword.databases-for-postgresql}} service dashboard
 2. Select _Connections_ from the dashboard menu.
 Your application should be listed under _Connected Applications_.

-If your application is not listed, repeat Steps 7 and 8, making sure you have entered the correct details in [manifest.yml](#update-manifest).
+If your application is not listed, repeat Steps 7 and 8, making sure that you have entered the correct details in [manifest.yml](#update-manifest).

 ## Step 10: Use the app

-Now, when you visit `<route>.mybluemix.net/` you will be able to view the contents of your {{site.data.keyword.databases-for-postgresql}} collection.
+Now, when you visit `<route>.mybluemix.net/` you can see the contents of your {{site.data.keyword.databases-for-postgresql}} collection.
 As you add words and their definitions, they are added to the database and displayed.
 If you stop and restart the app, you'll see any words and definitions you've already added are now listed.

 ## Running the app locally